Bet365 Bonus Code CBSBET365: Bet365 offering $200 bonus for NFL, MLB, Cowboys vs. Eagles betting on Tuesday

 New bet365 users can claim $200 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on NFL Week 1, MLB, and more

-The latest bet365 bonus code CBSBET365 gives new users $200 in bonus bets after placing a first wager of $5 or more, and there are plenty of ways to unlock that bonus during the Tuesday sports schedule.
-There are 14 MLB games that start after 6:30 p.m.
-ET, including Dodgers vs. Pirates, with Los Angeles legend Clayton Kershaw on the mound.
-Week 1 of the 2025 NFL season kicks off Thursday with Cowboys vs. Eagles as well.
+The NFL regular season begins with the NFL Kickoff Game on Thursday night, and the latest bet365 bonus code CBSBET365 gives new users $200 in bonus bets after placing a first wager of $5 or more.
+Philadelphia enters the season as the defending champion and will try to get off to a hot start against NFC East rival Dallas.
+There are also NFL games on Friday, Sunday and Monday in Week 1.
+Tuesday's sports schedule includes 14 MLB games, a pair of WNBA matchups, and the US Open night session featuring Novak Djokovic vs. Taylor Fritz.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code